 Equally tiring, since the initial translation might come from various sources spread across different tools, it becomes a headache trying to keep all the assets in order.
 Timelines can be an issue as well, especially when your team members work across geographies and time zones.

-If you’re familiar with this scenario, maybe it’s time to consider using a software localization platform for correcting translated UI strings workflow a breeze.
+If you’re familiar with this scenario, maybe it’s time to consider using a software localization platform for creating a workflow to correct translated UI strings in a breeze.
 Here’s why: